run-x/opta-examples/mattermost-team/README.md

 # Steps to deploy
 * Fill in the required variables in the config file, mattermost-aws.yaml.
 * Run `opta apply -c mattermost-aws.yaml` on the config file
+* You will be prompted to approve changes a couple of times as opta will go through various stages.
+This is expected, just keep approving.

 That's it.
 Mattermost is deployed on AWS.
 You can find the AWS load balancer URL to access the deployment by running `opta output` (looks for the field called `load_balancer_raw_dns`).